vineetbitcoin/Manzen/README.md

   # ISMS Web Tool Mockup

-  This is a code bundle for ISMS Web Tool Mockup.
-The original project is available at https://www.figma.com/design/fq3XIojHDfscU6VCSb1Ygo/ISMS-Web-Tool-Mockup.
+  This is a code bundle for ISMS Web Tool Manzen .
+It is a lite ISMS implementation to enable Security Audit for small organizations with simpler structure and smaller team size.
   ## Running the code

   Run `npm i` to install the dependencies.